 Marie-Monique Schaper is an IxD/UX researcher and designer who specialises in merging new technologies and design research of embodied interaction.
-Marie is also an Associate Professor at the Information and Communication Technologies department of Universitat Pompeu Fabra.
+Marie is an Associate Professor at the Information and Communication Technologies department of Universitat Pompeu Fabra.
 She has also collaborated in research projects with Open University of Catalonia (UOC) and in teaching activities at ELISAVA – Barcelona School of Design and Engineering, Barcelona.
 She is also one of the co-founders of CosiCosa, a project that proposes an interdisciplinary model based on design research.
 The goal of the project is to help children to experiment and learn with technology in different ways, to promote the development of creative skills and the ability to use technology as a media for self-expression.

 Working in user experience, concept development and interaction design for interactive experiences, she benefits from her interdisciplinary educational background.
 Marie holds a PhD in Information and Communication Technologies and a Master of Science degree in Cognitive Systems and Interactive Media from Universitat Pompeu Fabra (Barcelona, Spain).
 She was visiting researcher at the Institut for Communication and Culture – Participatory Information Technology of Aarhus University (Denmark) to deepen and share her knowledge about Participatory Design practices for learning experiences in Cultural Heritage.
 During her undergraduate studies in Design from the HAWK University of Applied Science and Arts (Hildesheim, Germany), Marie collaborated in different design projects at international partner universities such as Kymmenlaakso Polytechnic Kouvola (Finland), Universidad Complutense de Madrid (Spain) and Northern Melbourne Institute of TAFE (Australia).
 Her work has been published in international conferences (CHI, IDC, ACE), international journals and German design magazines (PAGE).
 Before returning to academe, Marie spent five years in the new media industry working as designer.